 Jesus’ teaching on self-denial does not negate self-love and self-value.
 Fulfilling one’s abilities and affirming a basic love for one’s self are preconditions for loving others.

 We who have been loved into life by our merciful and faithful God are to be wounded healers, willing to suffer for the sake of the Gospel, sharing with the world the mercy that God has poured upon our lives.
 We are called to be disciples of Christ every day and everywhere we find ourselves, sharing agape—a self-less and sacrificial love, chipping off a bit of our own lives in order to give a bit of life to others.

 That is what love is—that is what it means to be a disciple and to live a full and purpose-filled life.

-She holds a Doctor of Ministry in Preaching from Aquinas Institute of Theology in St. Louis, Missouri; a Master of Divinity from Union Theological Seminary in New York City; and Master of Arts in Religion and Religious Education from Fordham University, New York.
+She holds the degrees of Doctor of Ministry in Preaching from Aquinas Institute of Theology in St. Louis, Missouri; Master of Divinity from Union Theological Seminary in New York City; and Master of Arts in Religion and Religious Education from Fordham University, New York.